Featured in...

 If a loan company approaches you to offer a loan it could be a sign that they are not authorised and are in fact a scam lender.

-What is the best loan to take out for home improvement?
+What is the best one to take out?

 The best loan for home improvements will depend on the terms and conditions of the loan you’re offered, which will be based on your finances and your credit score.
 There is no “best loan for home improvements” but there are some popular options you should check out and compare.